About Cody Merrell, LCSW

 Therapy works best when there is a genuine sense of alignment.
 You may read a website and feel something settle, or you may feel uncertain.
 Both are useful signals.

 If we choose to move forward, we will take time to understand your concerns carefully before setting direction.
 If it does not feel like the right fit, that is okay.
-Finding the right therapeutic relationship matter.
+Finding the right therapeutic relationship matters.